alx9r/StructuredResource/README.md

 The name `Ensure` should only be used to specify whether a resource is present or absent because that is its customary meaning in PowerShell DSC.  `Ensure` is of type `[Ensure]` so that it can only take the values `Present` and `Absent`.  `Ensure` is the second positional argument to support readability at call sites (e.g. `Invoke-ProcessResource Test Absent`).  `Ensure` has default value `Present` because omitting `Ensure` should cause the resource to ensure presence.

-### [x] PR.6: No public resource function parameters bind to pipeline value.
+### [x] PR.6: No public resource parameters bind to pipeline value.

+No public resource parameter should have the `ValueFromPipeline` attribute set.

 **Reason**

 This is to improve parameter binding predictability.
-It is difficult to predict which, if any, parameter a pipeline value will bind to.
+With `ValueFromPipeline` set it is difficult to predict which, if any, parameter a pipeline value will bind to.

 ### [x] PR.7: Public resource parameters bind to pipeline object property values.